-The information in this report that relates to JORC estimates of Mineral Resources and 2021 Exploration Results was first reported in the Prospectus dated 23 February 2022 available at www.asx.com.au.
+The information in this report that relates to JORC estimates of Mineral Resources and historical Exploration Results was first reported in the Prospectus dated 23 February 2022 and published at www.asx.com.au on 14 July 2022.
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the relevant market announcement and, in the case of estimates of Mineral Resources, that all material assumptions and technical parameters underpinning the estimates in the relevant market announcement continue to apply and have not materially changed.
-The company confirms that the form and context in which the Competent Persons' findings are presented have not been materially modified.
+The Company confirms that the form and context in which the Competent Persons' findings are presented have not been materially modified.